Henry asked: How do I clean a granite headstone?

 - Work from the bottom of the stone to the top to avoid streaking.
 Rinse frequently to remove any running water.

-- If there are areas with heavy build-up, mix one part glycerin with one part water.
+- If there are areas with heavy build-up, mix one part liquid vegetable glycerin with one part water.
+Glycerin is available at most pharmacies or in the baking aisle of grocery stores.

 - Make a poultice with the glycerin mixture and porcelain clay.